privacygmail cleanupemail security

 The Problem: Most Users Don't Know Where Their Data Goes

-When you connect a Gmail cleanup tool, here's what typically happens:
+When you connect a Gmail cleanup tool, here's what usually happens:

 Traditional Server-Side Tools: